‘General Hospital’ Spoilers & Speculation: Port Charles Folks Hit The Road, Fans Suspect An Accident’s Ahead

 It seems virtually guaranteed that the teen crew will be involved if a crash does happen, considering that none of them have an actual license.
 Oscar being gravely injured would be bittersweet considering his cancer battle, and seeing Josslyn injured could explain the upcoming Jax return that the Inquisitr has noted.
 Joss being injured could also cause issues with Carly’s pregnancy.

 There has also been speculation that either Drew or Jason may end up on the road at this same time and that one of them may go blind and cause the accident.
-There are a lot of details yet to be unveiled with this twin blindess storyline, but it seems likely that Drew, Jason, or both will be impacted at some point soon.
+There are a lot of details yet to be unveiled with this twin blindness storyline, but it seems likely that Drew, Jason, or both will be impacted at some point soon.

 Can Curtis reconcile his friendship with Lulu and the facts surrounding Franco's arrest?
 Click to watch today's all-new #GH – RIGHT NOW: https://t.co/W09wr48fUY #GH55